devopsdays/devopsdays-web/README.md

 Put the images for your sponsors in the `/static/img/sponsors` directory.
 They need to be PNG files and named exactly after the name of the sponsor in your event file (and the corresponding sponsor data file), i.e., `/static/img/sponsors/chef.png`.

+### Sponsor logo guidelines

 There are a few simple guidelines regarding sponsor logo files and formatting:

 * The dimensions of the image file must be 200px square.
 * The background must be either white or transparent.
 * There must *not* be a border.

-All logos will be constrained, via markup, to 100px square; combined with the image file dimensions, this allows for high-density displays (ex.
-Retina).
-A border will be drawn around the logo using CSS.
+All logos will be constrained, via markup, to 100px square; combined with the image file dimensions, this allows for high-density display (ex.
+Retina) compatibility.

+Note that a border will be drawn around the logo using CSS, so the logo shouldn't have one already.

 ## Speakers & Program